tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

 .. tip:

-    For more information about Tethys Workspaces, see :ref:`tethys_workspaces_api`.
+    For more information about Tethys Workspaces, see :ref:`tethys_paths_api`.

 4. The ``viewer`` controller will need to be able to pass the ``user_workspace`` to the ``handle_shapefile_upload`` function.
 Modify the ``handle_shapefile_upload`` helper function to accept the ``user_workspace`` as an additional argument in :file:`helpers.py`: